cyruscyliu/firmguide/analyses/README.md

 + `name` the identification of an analysis which should be universal unique
 + `description` the description of the analysis which helps debug
 + `log_suffix` the suffix of the log of this analysis which helps debug
-+ `required` the names of analyses which must be run before this analysis
++ `required` **the names of analyses which must be run before this analysis**
-+ `context hint` the exception hint for this analysis which helps debug and put more specific requirement in `context input` to solve the exception.
++ `context hint` the exception hint for this analysis which helps debug
++ and put more specific requirement in `context input` to solve the exception

 #### Analysis Worker